JWST occultation reveals unforeseen complexity in Chariklo's ring system: Abstract

-Chariklo’s inner dense ring, C1R, is clearly detected in the JWST light curves, exhibiting pronounced diffraction spikes at ingress and egress (see Figure \ref{fig:jwst_lcs}), indicative of sharp edges and strong confinement, morphological features reminiscent of Uranus’s rings \cite{Elliot1977, Elliot1987}.
-Interestingly, C1R is found to be more opaque than before: the pre-JWST measurements provide an average normalized opacity of \( p_{N} = 0.303 \pm 0.028 \) for this ring, while considering only the JWST measurements gives \( p_{N} = 0.431 \pm 0.012 \), indicating a highly significant difference, corresponding to a z-score of z\,=\,4.2 and probability of \( p \approx 3 \times 10^{-5} \).
-In contrast, the outer ring, C2R, displays an unexpectedly weak signal in the JWST measurements.
+Interestingly, C1R is found to be more opaque than before—with all uncertainties throughout this paper reported at the 1-$\sigma$ level—the pre-JWST measurements provide an average normal opacity of \( p_{N} = 0.303 \pm 0.028 \) for this ring, while considering only the JWST measurements gives \( p_{N} = 0.431 \pm 0.012 \), indicating a highly significant difference, corresponding to a z-score of z\,=\,4.2 and probability of \( p \approx 3 \times 10^{-5} \).
+In contrast, the outer ring (C2R) shows an unexpectedly weak signal in JWST measurements.
 After applying an occultation model with a monolayer abrupt edge, including the effects of Fresnel diffraction (see Section \ref{subsec:analysisrings}), C2R was marginally detected at $\geq$1$\sigma$ in the F150W2 data, but not in the F322W2 filter, despite both measurements being performed simultaneously and sampling the same ring segment.
-Compared to previous ground-based visible range observations, this suggests particularly low opacities for C2R.
+Compared with previous ground-based visible-range observations, this suggests particularly low opacities for C2R.

 To unravel the origin of these differing opacities observed across epochs and wavelengths, we explore three basic scenarios that could explain these phenomena: 1) Azimuthally variable rings, where JWST consistently sampled a sparser or denser segment compared to earlier measurements; 2) Changes in the ring material, involving an increase or decrease in the total amount of material and/or the effective cross-section of grains, but without wavelength dependent grain properties; 3) Grains with wavelength-dependent optical properties, where composition and grain size effects are responsible for the observed variations.